-Balance forces are two forces acting in opposite directions on an object, and equal in size.
-Anytime there is a balanced force on an object, the object stays still or continues moving continues to move at the same speed and in the same direction.
-It is important to note that an object can be in motion even if there are no forces acting on it.
+Balance forces are two forces acting in opposite directions on an object and equal in size.
+Anytime there is a balanced force on an object, the object stays still or continues to move at the same speed and in the same direction.
+It is important to note that an object can be in motion even if no forces are acting on it.

-Balanced forces can be demonstrated in Hanging, Floating and Standing/sitting objects
+Balanced forces can be demonstrated in hanging, floating, and standing or sitting objects.

 Standing/Sitting on a surface

 Consider a metal block resting on a surface of a table.
 Its weight is balanced by the reaction force from the surface.
 The surface pushes up against the metal block, balancing out the weight (force) of the metal block.